Nanda-Souza/Nanda-Souza/README.md

 - 🎨 I also like to create digital arts using Pothoshop and Adobe Illustrator.

-- 🌸 In my free I like to read mangás, watch anime and doramas.
+- 🌸 In my free time I like to read mangás, watch anime and doramas.

 - ✉️ Contact me: fesouoli@gmail.com